racheltsuchiyama/School_District_Analysis/README.md

 ### Scores by School Spending per student

-The schools were separated into four different spending ranges per student.
-Since the change in the Thomas High School test scores were a tenth of a percentage with and without the inclusion of the ninth graders, it did not have a noticiba
+The schools were separated into four different spending ranges per student and the average scors.
+Due to the tenth of a percentage change in the passing percentages with the exclusion of the Thomas High School ninth graders, the effect test scores were a tenth of a percentage with and without the inclusion of the ninth graders, it did not have a noticiba

 ### Scores by School Size